TalkTakesTime/LiveSplit.VampireSurvivors/README.md

 __Note:__ It will start tracking stats when you start a split, and it will stop tracking when you stop a split.
 When LiveSplit's timer is not running (unless paused), it will display the default all-zero stats.

+### Upgrading

+- Follow steps 2 and 3 of the Installation instructions, copying the new `dll`s over the old ones.
+- Ensure that the Vampire Survivors installation directory is correct, as in step 5 of the Usage instructions.

 ### Building
 1. Clone the [LiveSplit repository](https://github.com/LiveSplit/LiveSplit)
 2. Set up a working build environment for LiveSplit according to their instructions and ensure that you can build it